 Researchers use gene-edited mouse models to study gene expression, investigate genetic diseases, conduct preclinical drug efficacy tests and more.
-In many studies, a mouse model expresses a gene mutation throughout its development and life, necessitating an inducible or conditional disease model when researchers need more control over the mouse’s gene expression.
+In many studies, a mouse model will harbor a gene mutation throughout its development and life, necessitating an inducible or conditional disease mouse model when researchers need more control over gene expression.

 Cre (ERT2) Inducible Mouse Model

-The inducible analog of Cre is ERT2-Cre-ERT2, in which Cre activity will only be observed with the introduction of Tamoxifen.
-The ERT2 sequence is an estrogen receptor targeting motif, whose nuclear translocation and activity are controlled by Tamoxifen.
-Thus, tamoxifen administration enables temporal or inducible control of Cre activity and gene deletion.
+The inducible analog of Cre is ERT2-Cre-ERT2.
+The ERT2 sequence is an estrogen receptor targeting motif, whose nuclear translocation and activity are controlled by an estrogen receptor modulator.
+Thus, administration of an estrogen receptor modulator enables inducible, temporal control of Cre activity and gene deletion.

 Conditional Knockout (cKO)

-In conditional knockout animals the gene is deleted only in selected cells, as determined by a tissue specific promoter.
-Conditional knockout mouse models are usually generated using Cre-LoxP, Dre-Rox or Flp-Frt recombination systems for permanent gene alterations in specific tissues.
-A conditional Knockout (cKO) model is generated via several steps, using Cre-LoxP system as an example:
+In conditional knockout mice, the gene of interest is deleted only in selected cells, as determined by a tissue specific promoter.
+Conditional knockout mice are usually generated using Cre-LoxP, Dre-Rox or Flp-Frt recombination systems for permanent gene alterations in specific tissues.
+A conditional knockout (cKO) model is generated via several steps, using Cre-LoxP system as an example:

 The targeted fragment to be knocked out is flanked by LoxP elements.
 Floxed mice are then bred with tissue-specific Cre or CreERT2 mice, and sequences between LoxP sites will be removed from the offspring’s genome in a spatial and/or temporal manner.